tysanhyper/evenza-project/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Deployment on Netlify

+This project is configured for deployment on Netlify.

+### Prerequisites
+- Node.js 16.x (specified in `.nvmrc`)
+- Netlify account

+### Deployment Steps
+1. Connect your GitHub repository to Netlify
+2. Netlify will automatically detect the `netlify.toml` configuration
+3. Set environment variables in Netlify dashboard if needed (e.g., API URLs)
+4. Deploy the site

+### Configuration Files
+- `.nvmrc`: Specifies Node.js version 16
+- `netlify.toml`: Build configuration for Netlify
+- Build command: `npm run build`
+- Publish directory: `dist/evenza-mdb-frontend`

+### Backend Deployment
+The backend (Express.js) needs to be deployed separately on a platform that supports Node.js applications (e.g., Heroku, Vercel, AWS).
+Update the API URLs in the environment files accordingly.

+### Environment Variables
+Configure the following in Netlify dashboard:
+- `NODE_VERSION`: 16
+- Any API endpoints or secrets required by the application

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).